Constraining A String Gauge Field by Galaxy Rotation Curves and Perihelion Precession of Planets: Galaxy rotation curve

-Using the measured B-band absolute magnitudes we compute the visible mass to light ratios for the galaxies.
-In string model these ratios fall between $0.11\sim 5.6$ and centred around $1$ as shown in Fig.~\ref{fig:string_mass-to-light}.
-The same ratios from the NFW model span five orders of magnitude (see Fig.~\ref{fig:DM_mass-to-light}) with a lot of them falling much below $1$.
+Using the measured $B$-band absolute magnitudes we compute the visible mass to light ratios for the galaxies.
+In the string model these ratios fall between 0.11 and 5.6 centered around $1$ as shown in Figure~\ref{fig:string_mass-to-light}.
+The same ratios from the NFW model span five orders of magnitude (see Figure~\ref{fig:DM_mass-to-light}) with many of them falling far below $1$.
 For the NFW model we also compute the percentage of baryonic matter in the total mass.
 According to the CDM paradigm this number should be around $10\%$.
-However the actual results come with a wild scatter.
-The scatter in the mass-to-light ratios and the baryon fractions clearly indicate that NFW profile is not capturing the underlying physics correctly.
+However the actual results are quite scattered.
+The scatter in the mass-to-light ratios and the baryon fractions clearly indicate that the NFW profile is not capturing the underlying physics correctly.